If you have expenses you want to track that is not automatically imported from Amazon, you can add it under Accounting > Other Expenses.

 The expenses that automatically import to this page include the following:

 - Removal/Disposal Fees - these are the fees only and does not include the buy costs.
-You will need to manually capture removal and disposal order buy costs on this page.
+The buy costs are accounted for with the Removals & Disposals page, along with the Disposition Management page.

 - 30-Day Storage Fees